Justin Betteridge

 Research Interests/Experience

-Previously, I worked with Teruko Mitamura and Eric Nyberg on using such an approach to classify questions in terms of their expected answer type for the JAVELIN II project.
-Before that, we worked on extending the KANTOO machine translation system to make use of lexical information in VerbNet and before that, to facilitate knowledge acquisition in the HALO project.
+Previously, I worked with Teruko Mitamura and Eric Nyberg on classifying questions in terms of their expected answer type for the JAVELIN II question answering project.
+Before that, we worked on extending the Analyzer component of the KANTOO machine translation system to make use of lexical information in VerbNet for the purposes of information extraction.
+Part of this work was carried out under the auspices of the HALO project.

-As an undergraduate, I worked with Irene Langkilde-Geary (who started the BYU NLP lab) on the topic addressed by the corresponding paper below.
+As an undergraduate, I worked with Irene Langkilde-Geary (who started the BYU NLP lab) on a dependency transformation of the Penn Treebank.

 Publications

-Nico Schlaefer, Jeongwoo Ko, Justin Betteridge, Guido Sautter, Manas Pathak, Eric Nyberg: Semantic Extensions of the Ephyra QA System for TREC 2007.
-In Proceedings of the Sixteenth Text REtrieval Conference (TREC), 2007. [pdf ]
+Nico Schlaefer, Jeongwoo Ko, Justin Betteridge, Guido Sautter, Manas Pathak, Eric Nyberg.
+Proceedings of the Sixteenth Text REtrieval Conference (TREC), 2007.

-Mitamura, Teruko, Frank Lin, Hideki Shima, Mengqiu Wang, Jeongwoo Ko, Justin Betteridge, Matthew Bilotti, Andrew Schlaikjer and Eric Nyberg.
+Teruko Mitamura, Frank Lin, Hideki Shima, Mengqiu Wang, Jeongwoo Ko, Justin Betteridge, Matthew Bilotti, Andrew Schlaikjer and Eric Nyberg.
+Proceedings of NTICIR-6 Workshop, Tokyo, Japan.
 2007.
-"JAVELIN III: Cross-Lingual Question Answering from Japanese and Chinese Documents", Proceedings of NTICIR-6 Workshop, Tokyo, Japan. [pdf ]

 Eric Nyberg, Teruko Mitamura, Justin Betteridge, Simon Fung, and David Svoboda.
+Proceedings of the Third International Conference on Knowledge Capture (KCAP).
 2005.
-Poster abstract: Capturing knowledge from domain text with controlled language.
-In Proceedings of the Third International Conference on Knowledge Capture (KCAP).

 Resume/CV [ pdf ]